vytautas-bunevicius/red-wine-quality-analysis/README.md

 1. **Model Enhancements:** Explore non-linear models or machine learning techniques to improve prediction accuracy.
 2. **Data Preprocessing:** Further refine data cleaning and preprocessing to handle outliers and multicollinearity more effectively.
 3. **Extended Data Collection:** Incorporate additional data points or features to enrich the dataset and potentially uncover new insights into wine quality.

-## Conclusion

-This comprehensive analysis has provided valuable insights into the factors influencing red wine quality, aiding producers and consumers in understanding the complexities of wine production and quality assessment.